 4. Counselors can also help with the more serious issues involving mood, anxiety, relationships, mourning, despair, substance abuse, etc.

 One of those counselors, Michele Barber, is also affiliated with the Center for Accessible Resources.
 She is especially expert at helping students resolve tough issues that involve visible or invisible disabilities.

 LCC students should also know that the school's counselors (the staff of the Counseling Center and the Health Clinic, and also Patsy Raney at the Women's Center) are the only LCC employees allowed to promise confidentiality when hearing about sexual misconduct, or submit a report that keeps people's identities private.
 All other LCC employees are legally required to submit an full report to the LCC Title IX Coordinator.

 About once each year LCC offers a one-day Mental Health First Aid workshop.
 The workshop assists anyone with a family member, friend, or co-worker who has mental health flare-ups that can be helped by an immediate and trained response.
 Although it is listed as a "faculty professional development" activity, students are welcome and their interest quickens filling the wait list so another workshop will be scheduled.

-LCC also has a Career Center (room 19/266) whose staff knows a whole lot about the local economy, which business are hiring, which degrees and programs have high demand, and how to job search successfully.
+LCC also has a Career Exploration Center (room 19/266) whose staff knows a whole lot about the local economy, which business are hiring, which degrees and programs have high demand, and how to job search successfully.
 They also help students work towards the National Career Readiness Certification (NCRC).

-The TRiO Learning Center, Gender Equity Center, International Center, and Multicultural Center are other sources of skilled academic and personal counseling.
+Finally (but not last or least!) the TRiO Learning Center, Gender Equity Center, International Center, and Multicultural Center are other sources of skilled academic and personal counseling.

 The Veterans Services Department provides an environment specifically dedicated to Lane's veteran and active military students at Building 19, Room 233.
 It is not open to the general Lane student body.